Brandon Dewayne Johnson: Guilty plea and incarceration

 Johnson was charged with four of the robberies he committed, including the three fatal ones.
-Prosecutors charged him with three counts of capital murder and announced that they would pursue his execution.
+Prosecutors charged him with three counts of capital murder and announced that they would pursue a death sentence.
 However, they dropped their request after Johnson's lawyers raised questions about his mental state.
 IQ testing by state doctors found that he was mentally disabled and thus ineligible for execution.

 After consulting with the families of the victims, prosecutors reached a plea agreement with Johnson that called for a 100-year sentence with the possibility of parole for three counts of first degree murder and other charges.
 Without the plea agreement, he would have faced a mandatory life sentence without parole on the capital murder charges.
 Numerous other charges were dropped as part of the agreement.

 During Johnson's sentencing hearing in July 2010, Judge Marion Humphrey asked him why he committed the murders.
 Johnson said they were a result of "bad judgement" and a poor choice of friends.
 Humphrey did not seem satisfied with Johnson's answer, saying "How can you just walk up to these people and shoot them?"
 After glancing at his attorneys, Johnson replied "Bad mistake.
 I apologize."
 Humphrey then reminded Johnson about a letter he'd been shown by prosecutors at Johnson's sanity hearing.
 In the letter, which was addressed to his girlfriend, Johnson claimed he had committed the robberies to buy food and diapers for children.
 When Humphrey asked if that was true, a nervous Johnson admitted that he was lying.
 "I'm trying to understand," Humphrey said.
 "I want to understand you.
 You'd take somebody's life for this?"
 Ultimately, Humphrey followed through on the plea agreement imposed a 100-year sentence on Johnson.

 Johnson is currently serving his sentence at the Cummins Unit.
 He has taken two anger management courses and has been classified as a medium security inmate.
 Johnson has committed more than 30 infractions in prison, most recently in April 2021.
 The infractions include unexcused absences, disobeying orders, battery, possessing contraband, and sexual activity.
-Johnson will become not eligible for parole until January 9, 2072, when he is 83 years old.
+Johnson will become not eligible for parole until October 12, 2071, when he is 83 years old.